FraLuca/FraLuca.github.io/pubs.md

 subtitle: List of my research activities
 ---

-Welcome to my publications page.
 Below, you can find a curated list of my research work.
-For the most recent and updated list, please visit my [Google Scholar profile](https://scholar.google.com/citations?user=c5jyrK4AAAAJ&hl=en).
+For the most recent and updated list, please visit my [Google Scholar](https://scholar.google.com/citations?user=c5jyrK4AAAAJ&hl=en).